veeral-patel/awesome-risk-quantification/README.md

 # Awesome Risk Quantification

+Risk quantification attempts to assign numeric values to risks, instead of qualitative labels such as "Critical" and "High".

+Doing this makes it easier to prioritize the different risks we need to mitigate.
+Also, "you can't improve what you can't measure"!

+This repository focuses primarily on cybersecurity related risks.

 ## Open Source Projects

 - [Raven](https://github.com/idaholab/raven) - a "flexible and multi-purpose uncertainty quantification, regression analysis, probabilistic risk assessment, data analysis and model optimization framework" from the Idaho National Laboratory